dolfinx.fem.petsc

 object

-Class for solving nonlinear problems with SNES.
+High-level class for solving nonlinear variational problems with PETSc SNES.

-Solves problems of the form \(F_i(u, v) = 0, i=0,...N\ \forall v \in V\) where \(u=(u_0,...,u_N), v=(v_0,...,v_N)\) using PETSc SNES as the non-linear solver.
+Solves problems of the form \(F_i(u, v) = 0, i=0,\ldots,N\ \forall v \in V\) where \(u=(u_0,\ldots,u_N), v=(v_0,\ldots,v_N)\) using PETSc SNES as the non-linear solver.

 By default, the underlying SNES solver uses PETSc’s default options.
 To use the robust combination of LU via MUMPS with a backtracking linesearch, pass: